Thermal expansion: In gases

-Computation of the absolute zero
+Absolute zero computation

 From 1787 to 1802, it was determined by Jacques Charles (unpublished), John Dalton, and Joseph Louis Gay-Lussac that, at constant pressure, ideal gases expanded or contracted their volume linearly (Charles's law) by about 1/273 parts per degree Celsius of temperature's change up or down, between 0° and 100 °C. This suggested that the volume of a gas cooled at about −273 °C would reach zero.

 In October 1848, William Thomson, a 24 year old professor of Natural Philosophy at the University of Glasgow, published the paper On an Absolute Thermometric Scale.

 In a footnote Thomson calculated that "infinite cold" (absolute zero) was equivalent to −273 °C (he called the temperature in °C as the "temperature of the air thermometers" of the time).
-This value of "−273" was considered to be the temperature at which the ideal gas volume reaches the zero.
+This value of "−273" was considered to be the temperature at which the ideal gas volume reaches zero.
 By considering a thermal expansion linear with temperature (i.e. a constant coefficient of thermal expansion), the value of absolute zero was linearly extrapolated as the negative reciprocal of 0.366/100 °C – the accepted average coefficient of thermal expansion of an ideal gas in the temperature interval 0–100 °C, giving a remarkable consistency to the currently accepted value of −273.15 °C.

-Expansion in liquids
+In liquids

-The thermal expansion of liquids is usually higher than in solids because the intermolecular forces present in liquids are relatively weak and its constituent molecules are more mobile.
+The thermal expansion of liquids is usually higher than in solids because the intermolecular forces present in liquids are relatively weak, and their constituent molecules are more mobile.
 Unlike solids, liquids have no definite shape and they take the shape of the container.
 Consequently, liquids have no definite length and area, so linear and areal expansions of liquids only have significance in that they may be applied to topics such as thermometry and estimates of sea level rising due to global climate change.
-However, αL is sometimes still calculated from the experimental value of αV.
+Sometimes, αL is still calculated from the experimental value of αV.

-In general, liquids expand on heating.
-However water is an exception to this general behavior: below 4 °C it contracts on heating, leading to a negative thermal expansion coefficient.
-At higher temperatures water shows more typical behavior, with a positive thermal expansion coefficient.
+In general, liquids expand on heating, except cold water; below 4 °C it contracts, leading to a negative thermal expansion coefficient.
+At higher temperatures it shows more typical behavior, with a positive thermal expansion coefficient.